oracc/oracc2/bin/bx/README.txt

 Reports duplicates and the location of first occurences.

-.bib files as Cites mode but argv files are also .bib in Keys mode.
+.bib files as Cites mode but with -b arg for bib files list.

+.xml files are not used in KEY mode.

 3) Refs Mode (REF)